-The garden is home to a variety of different plant species, as well as several sculptures and fountains.
-The Trocadéro gardens are definitely worth a visit if you’re exploring Paris.
+The garden is home to various plant species and several sculptures and fountains.
+The Trocadéro gardens are worth a visit if you’re exploring Paris.

 31. Grévin Museum, Paris

-The museums include waxes of historical and contemporary French figures as well as other famous names and faces from around the world.
+The museums include waxes of historical and contemporary French figures and other famous names and face from around the world.
 Brad Pitt, Kylian Mbeppe, Leonardo da Vinci, and Auguste Rodin are just a few of the wax figures that will be instantly recognizable.